bodil/typed-html/README.md

 # typed-html

-This crate provides the `html!` macro for building HTML documents inside your Rust code using roughly [JSX] compatible syntax.
+This crate provides the `html!` macro for building fully type checked HTML documents inside your Rust code using roughly [JSX] compatible syntax.

+## Not Currently Maintained

+This project is not currently being maintained.
+If you would like to take over maintainership, please [leave an issue](https://github.com/bodil/typed-html/issues/new).

 ## Quick Preview